Rahul-Patil123/docker_project/README.md

 ## demo app - developing with Docker

-In this lesson we worked with Mongo and Docker

 - I started by cloning the repo and adding him to my github account.
 - I then run docker compose up to start the containers
 - I then moved in to the app folder